Advanced Features

 In Concrete ML, there are three different ways to define the error probability:

-, the error probability of an individual TLU (see here)setting
+, the error probability of an individual TLU (see here)

-, the error probability of the full circuit (see here)not setting
+, the error probability of the full circuit (see here)

 , and using default parameters (see here)